 There are snowboards for every body type.
 Different lengths and widths are for riders of different heights, weights and shoe sizes.
 There are also different flex snowboards which shine in different conditions and paired with profile, shape and riding style combinations.

-One of the most common questions faced by our customer service team is: Which length snowboard should I buy?
-And the answer is.
-It depends!
+One of the most common questions is: Which length snowboard should I buy?
 The traditional rule is that your snowboard should reach your chin, however with modern snowboard shapes there are exceptions.
 Freeride snowboards can paradoxically be both shorter and longer than this recommendation.
 You can ride jib snowboards shorter, so they are lighter and easier to spin.

 My boards just reach up to my chin approximately - for riding kickers I like it a bit longer for having more control.
 On rails, I prefer shorter boards for more manoeuvrability.